raspberrypilearning/cd-advanced-app-inventor-sushi/en/step_11.md

 + How about you try to build an even better system?
 Look up "App Inventor working out distances" in a search engine.

---- /collapse
+--- /collapse ---

 --- collapse ---
 ---
 title: Use a map instead of typing addresses
 ---

-+ Or maybe you could add a map to the "AddPlace" screen.
++ Or maybe you could add a map to the "AddABin" screen.
 At the moment, you have to type in an address, but what if you could just find it on a map.
 That would be even cooler!

 --- /collapse ---